Land Information Ontario

 - public utility

 Aerial photography of the earth’s surface is known as imagery.
-Land Information Ontario’s Ontario Imagery Strategy ensures a long-term, affordable approach for public and private sector organizations to capture and maintain high-resolution imagery for Ontario.
-The imagery captured of Ontario is ortho-rectified, which means the image is georeferenced and its scale is uniform across the whole image, so it can be used in similar ways to a map.
+LIO's Ontario Imagery Program ensures a long-term, affordable approach for public and private sector organizations to capture and maintain high-resolution imagery.
+This imagery is georeferenced and is at uniform scale (orthorectified).
+The result is an orthophotograph that can be used to accurately map visible features.

 - leaf-off, high-resolution aerial photography on a five-year cycle for southern Ontario and parts of the near north

-- cloud-free satellite imagery of the Far North and other parts of the province as needed
+- cloud-free satellite imagery for the province, including the Far North

-- leaf-on aerial photography for the mid-north on a ten-year cycle as part of the Forest Resources Inventory program, managed by the Ministry of Northern Development, Mines, Natural Resources and Forestry NDMNRF
+- leaf-on aerial photography and LiDAR acquisitions for areas of the mid-north captured on a ten-year cycle as part of the Forest Resources Inventory program

 Become a partner

-Partners can access high quality, current, geographically referenced imagery data for:
+Program participants gain access to high quality, current, geographically referenced imagery data for:

 - asset management